 The fourth step is to get you the external resources such as technology, training, communication, and information.

 The fifth is to bring together a well-organized career plan, which sets specific goals and milestones.

 The final step is to implement the Career Development Plan, where you take steps to jump in your career by taking the steps to change new skills, gain new experience, and/or change your routine.
-You will find career planning and management ppt on the internet for further read.
+You will find a career planning and management ppt on the internet for further reading.